CCBeard/CCBeard.github.io/docs/about.markdown

 I would eventually be accepted as a graduate student at UC Irvine, where I have since shifted to exoplanet astronomy: looking for planets around other stars.
 I'm in my 5th year now, and expect to graduate in late 2023.
 I'm already thinking a lot about what comes next in my career.

 -------------------
+**Interests**

 I'm a big fan of Dungeons and Dragons and fantasy in general, but I also like to get outdoors and snowboard or wakeboard.
-Oh, and I play classical guitar.

-Physics isn't the only thing that interests me, I study and know about a variety of topics.
-I studied abroad in Japan, and can speak Japanese conversationally.
-I have a twin brother who is a lawyer, and I even took an Advance Criminal Procedure class at UC Irvine's law school: that was pretty cool.
+I love music of all kinds, and am an amateur guitarist and singer.

+You'll often find me playing video games in my free time, I'm a big fan of single-player role playing games like the Legend of Zelda, but I dabble in online competitive games from time to time.